 The most common cause of ankle pain is a sprained ankle.
 But there are a number of other less common ankle injuries as well as important conditions and ankle injuries which should not be missed!
 Immediate first aid (RICE) rest, ice, compression, and elevation are important for all ankle injuries, especially sprains.
 If the injury is severe or a fracture is suspected always seek medical advice as soon as possible.

 An eversion ankle sprain is rare and occurs when the ankle rolls too far inwards.
 This type of sprain happens when the ligaments on the inside of the ankle tear, which is often accompanied by a fracture of the fibula bone.
 It is hard for these inside ligaments to be sprained, it is much more common to damage the outer ligaments.
 Read more on the causes, symptoms and treatment of this ankle injury.

-A Potts fracture is a fracture to one of the bony parts of the ankle called the malleoli.
+A Pott's fracture is a fracture to one of the bony parts of the ankle called the malleoli.
 Fractures can occur to the lateral malleoli on the outside or the medial malleoli on the inside.
 It can be difficult to separate this ankle injury from a sprain, though feeling the ankle with the hands can sometimes indicate if it is a fracture or not.
 An x-ray can show for sure if it is a fracture.

 A high ankle sprain is an injury to the anterior tibiofibula ligament which joins the tibia and fibula together just above the ankle.
 This ankle injury is generally more severe and more complicated to treat than a normal sprain, Read more on the causes, symptoms and treatment of a high ankle sprain.